variantstudios/wisdomwaysacupuncture.com/_team/inger-giffin-acupuncturist.md

 I often hear that my thorough approach, detailed questions, constant return to the bigger holistic picture, personal background with deep emotional/spiritual healing, as well as the time I take explaining things; take the work to a completely different, and deeper, level.

-### My personal life
+### Outside the Clinic

 Alas, life isn't just about work!
 Besides being an acupuncturist, I'm also a complete foodie, and am just as passionate about whole, real, scrumptious, nourishing foods, as I am about Chinese Medicine.

 I also love nature, and outside of work you'll find me and my long-time Significant Other, as well as our wonderdoggie Nissa, hiking or backpacking out in our beautiful CO mountains!
 You also might find us in our garden as we're in the middle of a several-year install of a Permaculture Food Forest.
 Eventually we hope to grow all our own food, as well as raise chickens and rabbits.

-You also just might find me at a local yarn store or sitting at home by the fire knitting up something fun with hand-died artisanal yarns!
+I also might be at a local yarn store or sitting at home by the fire knitting up something fun with hand-died artisanal yarns!
 I'm a voracious reader too, and love learning about history through historical fiction.
 I love world travel and have been to 27 different countries; the most interesting trip was the year I sold everything and took a year off to do a solo-trek across Latin America.
-Lastly, I fancy myself a recreational runner as well, and usually do at least one 10K a year.
+Lastly, I fancy myself a recreational runner, and usually do at least one 10K a year.

 (p.s.: I'm also TOTAL HARRY POTTER FAN!!!) :-P